Addiction Therapies: The Difference Between CBT & DBT

-CBT is one of the most commonly used forms of therapy.
-Mayo Clinic reports that it is often used in the treatment of depression, post-traumatic stress disorder, and eating disorders.
-It has also been used to help people move through a stressful situation, regardless of whether or not that situation is complicated by mental illness.
+Cognitive behavioral therapy (CBT) is one of the most commonly used forms of therapy.
+It is often used in the treatment of depression, post-traumatic stress disorder, and eating disorders.
+It has also been used to help people move through stressful situations, major life events, and other short-term crises — regardless of whether or not that situation is complicated by mental illness.

 The National Alliance on Mental Illness (NAMI) reports that CBT is designed to eliminate negative modes of thinking.
 These are the types of thought patterns that erode a person’s confidence and strength.
 These are the thoughts that can lock poor decisions and bad behaviors in place.
 With CBT, those thoughts and opinions can shift, and that could help people to make better decisions in the future.

 Practitioners who use DBT also try to shift thought patterns and help people to see the world in a new light, but the therapy also has a secondary goal.
-Practitioners also want to help their clients to feel supported and nourished.
-Many people who get DBT have a long history of destructive relationships with others.
-They do not expect a healthy relationship.
-They might get one, for the first time, with a DBT practitioner.
-That healthy relationship could be the foundation for other healthy relationships, and that could ease a great deal of distress about life in general.
+Practitioners also want to help their patients to feel supported and emotionally nourished.

 According to NAMI, DBT aims to help people learn to live with discomfort and distress without reacting to it.
-Where people with mental illnesses and addictions might be accustomed to trying to fix or amend every negative thing that happens, after DBT, they may be able to simply see something negative and move away from it without reacting to it.
-That could help to eliminate some of the more egregious problems that personality disorders can cause.
+Where people with mental health disorders and addictions might be accustomed to trying to fix or amend every negative thing that happens, after DBT, they may be able to simply see something negative and move away from it without reacting to it or using substances to cope